 Tina Takemoto is an artist and associate professor of visual studies at California College of the Arts in San Francisco.
 Her work examines issues of race, queer identity, memory, and grief.
-Her current project explores the LGBT experience of the Japanese American incarceration camps during World War II.
+Her current research explores the hidden dimensions of same-sex intimacy and queer sexuality for Japanese Americans incarcerated by the US government during World War II.

 Takemoto has presented artwork and performances internationally and has received grants funded by Art Matters, the Fleishhacker Foundation, the James Irvine Foundation, and the San Francisco Arts Commission.
 Her film Looking for Jiro received Best Experimental Film Jury Award at the Austin LGBT International Film Festival.